Why your willpower keeps failing you

 Won’t time-boxing force me to ship low-quality work?

 Time-boxing protects quality by focusing effort where it matters most.
-The Pareto Principle shows roughly 80% of impact comes from the first 20% of effort [5].
+The Pareto Principle observes as a rule of thumb that roughly 80% of impact comes from the first 20% of effort [5].
+Time-boxing keeps your effort in that high-value zone.
 When a stakeholder pushes for more polish, redirect the conversation: ask which specific element they believe is missing from the minimum standard.
 If they can name it, add it.
 If they cannot, the work is ready.

 How do I set accountability that actually works for perfectionists?